 5. Manage impacts at the macro level.

+Coping with climate change impacts in one economic sector is already complicated.
+Coping with climate change impacts in all sectors at once requires strategic planning at the highest levels.
 Through many impacts in many sectors --- from floods affecting housing prices to changes in ecosystems affecting agriculture productivity --- climate change will affect the macroeconomic situation and tax revenues.
 Some impacts on major sectors (especially exporting ones) can affect a country’s trade balance and capital flows.
 And spending needs for adaptation and resilience need to be added on top of existing contingent liabilities and current debt levels to create further pressure on public finances.
 The combination of these factors may result in new risks for macroeconomic stability, public finances and debt sustainability, and the broader financial sector.
 Governments will need to manage these risks.
 Because of the massive uncertainty that surrounds macroeconomic estimates of future climate change impacts, strategies to build the resilience of the economy, especially through appropriate diversification of the economic structure, export composition and tax base, are particularly attractive over the short term.

 6. Prioritize according to needs, implement across sectors and monitor progress.